Young Fathers

 A young man in a swimming pool with a baby

-The relationship between dads and their children is important.
-Dads play a crucial role in bringing up children.
+Dads can play a crucial role in bringing up children.
 Whether you and mum live together or apart, there's lots you can do to help your partner and make sure your child has the best start in life.

-Crucial: A respectful relationship with mum will help you support your baby better.
-Healthy Relationships should be founded on respect and kindness, respect Consent and avoid Domestic Abuse.
+Crucial: Healthy relationships should be founded on respect and kindness, respect consent and avoid domestic abuse.

-Check out more information about your rights as a father and preparing for fatherhood on The Mix.
+It takes time and effort to become a dad.
+Find out more about your rights as a father and preparing for fatherhood on The Mix.

 Listen to the voices of three young dads talking about their experience: